 It is important to communicate the value of youth work and engage effectively with different sectors.
 Strategic and operational approaches to cross-sectoral and horizontal co-operation on youth (and youth work) at all levels are needed;

 More strategic and co-ordinated efforts are needed to make youth work better understood, visible and credible as a distinct work arena.
 Developing a common language, a set of terms supporting a widely shared general definition while leaving enough space to adjust and connect to local contexts and realities, will help create a common narrative;

 To be a safety net for all young people in times of uncertainty, more resilient youth work structures are required that are grounded in evidence-informed innovation principles, encompassing long-term thinking, reflexivity and strategy-based youth work.
 A culture of innovation in youth work practice should be fostered as well as the capacity of youth work to navigate European and worldwide transformations;

 Youth work should be an integral part of youth policy, systematically incorporating the needs and measures regarding youth work into youth policies, both vertically and horizontally;

 - A strategic framework for youth work development

-Growing youth work throughout Europe would be best served by an even greater alignment of the European institutions’ vision for youth work within their respective youth strategies.
-This calls for a joint letter of commitment or memorandum of understanding, connecting the Bonn Process to wider pan-European education and learning initiatives, and partnerships in the context of networks and co-operation.
+The Bonn Process offers a framework for the youth work community of practice to consider what it could be doing for youth work itself.
+However, the growth of youth work throughout Europe would be even better served if European institutions further aligned their visions for youth work within their respective youth strategies.
+This requires a joint letter of commitment or memorandum of understanding, connecting the Bonn Process to wider pan-European education and learning initiatives.